spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/3-configure-data-mapping-between-akeneo-and-sccos.md

 ### Base to Spryker data transformers
 After you have transformed the data from Akeneo to Base, the Base data need to be transformed to the Spryker data.

-By default, there are the following Base to Spryker data transformers that you must use irrespective of the data you want to import:
+By default, there are the following Base to Spryker data transformers.

 - Memo Spryker - Product - Set General Settings
 - Memo Base to Spryker - Product - Akeneo Preprocessor
 - Memo Base to Spryker - Product - Insert into Spryker

+You must use them all of these transformers, irrespective of the data you want to import.

 ### Memo Spryker - Product - Set General Settings